Gary Reed (comics): IDW

 Deadworld has had most of its recent issues released from IDW, including the two Classics, the Omnibus, and the last two mini-series: Deadworld: War of the Dead and Deadworld: Restoration.
 War of the Dead was nominated as Best Mini-Series for 2012 from Comic Monsters.com and Shel Dorf Awards.
 It won the Ghastly Award for Best Mini-Series the same year.
 Reed also had Curious Cases of Sherlock Holmes released by IDW.

 At one point Deadworld had been signed up for a film, with David Hayter (Watchmen, X-Men) providing the script, but Reed announced in January 2014 that he had not renewed the option and he was looking to move Deadworld to another producer.

 Binary Publications

-Reed teamed up with Paul Burke, his former partner in Stabur, to launch Binary Publishing, a line of books centered on pop culture.
+Reed teamed up with Paul Burke, his former partner at Stabur Press, to launch Binary Publishing, a line of books centered on pop culture.
 Featuring titles centered on The Rocky Horror Picture Show and cartoonists such as Jack Davis.
 Reed wrote the young adult tale Zelda’s Zombie Zoo for Binary.